gabrieldemarmiesse/python-on-whales/docs/template/docker_client.md

 Thread 1: docker.logs(my_container)  # will fail because the container was removed by thread 2
 ```

+In the end, unless you use this type of logic in your code,
 Python-on-whales is safe to use with multithreading and multiprocessing.